 By using TextLab’s Preview feature, the transcriber can watch TextLab transform the code into three displays: a Diplomatic Transcription or typographical simulation of the manuscript leaf, a Base Version that represents the leaf’s final text in its original lineation, and an unedited Reading Text for accessing consecutive leaves in a readable format.

 is designed for fluid-text annotation of revision.
 Here, the editor can access any leaf that has been transcribed in primary editing, select a series of already boxed and coded revision sites, and generate a step-by-step “revision sequence” and “revision narrative.”
 When the user clicks on a desired revision site displayed in the upper frame, the site number appears in a grid on the lower frame.
 Next to the site on the grid, the user supplies the relevant revision text associated with the site.
 Multiple sites can be brought into the grid to demonstrate the sequence of revisions occurring at those sites.
 Next to each sequence step, the user is required to supply a “narrative” that explains what is happening in at each step and argues for its sequencing.

-, scheduled for development in 2014, will allow an editor to correct, emend, annotate, and format the text of a TextLab Base Version or of any Juxta “witness,” converting it into a critically edited version of the work for online dissemination and public use.
+is performed in Juxta Editions.
+This functionality enables an editor to correct, emend, annotate, and format the text of a TextLab base version or of any Juxta witness, converting it into a critically edited version of the work for online dissemination and public use.
 This critical edition is also used as a platform on which to display a textual apparatus of variants and emendations, contextual annotations (generated by Annotation Studio), and links to leaf images, the diplomatic transcription, and revision sequences and narratives.
-Related Documentation